 Soft, spongy, melt-in-your-mouth Rava Idli is a real favorite with my kids.
 Rava Idli, which is made with semolina flour called Rava, is a variation of the popular south-Indian breakfast recipe called ‘Idli’ (steamed rice & lentil cakes).

-Super easy to make, this instant breakfast or snack recipe needs no grinding or fermenting, and comes together in 30 minutes, with only 5-7 minutes of active cooking time.
-In this recipe, I made rava idli in my electric pressure cooker, Instant Pot, using my newest kitchen toy, Silicone Molds.
+Super easy to make, this easy breakfast recipe or snack recipe needs no grinding or fermenting, and comes together in 30 minutes, with only 5-7 minutes of active cooking time.
+I made this rava idli recipe in my electric pressure cooker, Instant Pot, using my newest kitchen toy, Silicone Molds.
 These molds work great for a variety of recipes including, eggs-bites, mini lava cakes and more.
 I love it when a kitchen accessory can be used for multiple recipes!